buggzd/create_cobblemon_potion/wiki/English/Mixing_Recipes.md

 1. **Prepare Create Machinery:**
    * Place down a **Basin**.
    * Position a **Mechanical Mixer** above the Basin.
-   * Place a **Blaze Burner** beneath the Basin and provide it with fuel (e.g., Coal, Blaze Powder).
+   * Place a **Blaze Burner** beneath the Basin and provide it with fuel (e.g., Coal).
 The vast majority of Cobblemon potion recipes require the `heated` condition.
 2. **Add Base Fluid:**
    * Determine the required base fluid based on the `Cobblemon` recipe.
 For the first step of most potions, this is typically **Medicinal Brew (`cobblemon:medicinal_brew`)**, corresponding to Medicinal Brew in cobblemon brewing.
    * Using Fluid Pipes, Tanks, or directly with a bucket, insert **250mB** of the base fluid into the Basin.